Distil ← Back to home

 Warfarin sodium, sold under the brand names Coumadin, Jantoven, is a vitamin-K antagonist anticoagulant.
 It sits in a narrow therapeutic window monitored by INR.

-Below are the 8 documented pairs we have explicitly assessed against Warfarin sodium in the Distil database: 2 red and 6 amber.
-The pairs cluster around 4 mechanisms: CYP induction, Vitamin K pathway, Additive anticoagulation, and Additive antiplatelet effect.
+Below are the 26 documented pairs we have explicitly assessed against Warfarin sodium in the Distil database: 2 red and 24 amber.
+The pairs cluster around 6 mechanisms: CYP induction, Vitamin K pathway, Additive anticoagulation, Reduced anticoagulant effect, Additive antiplatelet effect, and Nrf2 + CYP modulation.
 Every call is cited to either a clinical reference (PMID) or the British National Formulary.
 Anything not on this list is either still to be assessed or beyond our database scope.
 The checker beneath surfaces assessments by supplement, and the missing-item form at the bottom of the page routes any uncatalogued supplement into our next curation pass.

 Documented interactions